-Sitali is a cooling pranayama, well suited for the warm months of the year, and anytime there’s frustration, anger or a Pitta imbalance.
+Sitali and Sitakari are cooling pranayamas, well suited for the warm months of the year, and anytime there’s frustration, anger or a Pitta imbalance.
+Sitali involves curling the tongue into a straw.
+If the tongue doesn’t curl, then the practice is Sitkari.

 Begin in a tall seat, and quiet your eyes by softening your gaze downward or closing your eyes.